Tyrubias/Tyrubias/README.md

 ### ⚡ A little about me...

-I'm a junior at Rice University.
-I'm majoring in Computer Science and Statistics and minoring in Biochemistry.
+I'm passionate about health-related data science, full stack development, and automation.
+As a junior at Rice, I'm majoring in Computer Science and Statistics and minoring in Biochemistry.
 Besides coding, I love hip hop and Korean pop dancing, rock climbing, and reading.
 I'm the team manager for BASYK

  ### 🔭 I’m currently working on ...